SCOPE OF THIS CHAPTER

 Such cases will be discussed at case management discussion meetings.

 The Leaving Care service is for young people who are 16 years or over and have accrued an entitlement to Leaving Care provision.
-Where a young person has become Looked After at the age of 16 or later, they can be transferred to the Leaving Care service at the point that they have accrued the entitlement to Leaving Care services.
+Where a young person has become Looked After at the age of 16 or later, and a permanence decision is made, they can be transferred to the Leaving Care service earlier than the point at which they have accrued the entitlement to Leaving Care services.
 In this eventuality, the Leaving Care service should be alerted to the likely transfer at an earlier point.

 When a young person is 15, and it is clear that they will continue to be looked after, and thereby become entitled to Leaving Care services, they should be referred to the service when the young person is 15 years and 9 months of age, with the expectation that the case responsibility will transfer will on, or shortly after the 16th birthday.